[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 Since 신청하다 “to sign up” is a verb, you add -길래 to make 신청하길래, “since (my friend) signed up.”

-As you can see, the first clause “친구가 동영상 강의를 신청하길래” is talking about his friend, which is the third person.
+As you can see, the first clause “친구가 동영상 강의를 신청하길래” is talking about his friend, who is the third person.

 And for the second clause, “저도 따라 신청했어요” you can see the first person, “I.”